DUBA API Integration Guide

 #!/bin/bash

-# Complete workflow: Create memento and construct form URL
+# Complete workflow: Create memento and send magic link to end user

 BASE_URL="https://elim.example.com"